FilipRokita/atm10server/README.md

 # All the Mods 10 Server and playit.gg in Docker

 ## Overview
 This guide explains how to run a Minecraft server for "All the Mods 10" using Docker.
-It also includes setup instructions for integrating a playit.gg tunnel to allow you and your friends to connect easily. **This configuration should also work with any CurseForge modpack by adjusting the server files accordingly.**
+It also includes setup instructions for integrating a playit.gg tunnel to allow you and your friends to connect easily.

+**This configuration should also work with any CurseForge modpack by adjusting the server files accordingly.**

-**Disclaimer:** This guide is tested with version `All The Mods 10-0.52` on `Ubuntu Server 22.04`.
-Other versions may not work as expected.
+**Disclaimer:** Tested with `All The Mods 10-0.52` on `Ubuntu Server 22.04`.

 ## Prerequisites
 - Git, Docker and Docker Compose installed on your server/machine.